HQarroum/scoped-injector/README.md

 const mailer = require.plugin('express/mailer');
 ```

 As always when monkey patching an existing object, this solution, even if its seems more natural in a Node.js sense, is dangerous as it modifies an existing object and its potential internal behaviour.
-Eventhough the [Module API](https://nodejs.org/api/modules.html#modules_modules) in Node.js is *stable*, it is not advised to use this method and doing so can lead to undefined behaviour.
+Eventhough the [Module API](https://nodejs.org/api/modules.html#modules_modules) in Node.js is defined as *stable*, it is not advised to use this method and doing so can lead to undefined behaviour.

 So what is it good for, you might ask ?
 I use this method in prototyping (e.g when writing temporary scripts, or small projects) in a controlled environment which is not subject to change.
 Using this method makes the code clearer and avoids requiring an additional dependency at the top of each module.

 #### Interpolate require paths

-This strategy also overrides the `require` function to provide a way to inject scoped modules, it does modify modifies the function itself but intercepts the path you are passing to it to interpolate variables associated with project tree :
+This strategy also overrides the `require` function to provide a way to inject scoped modules.
+But instead of modifying the function's prototype, it creates a wrapper which intercepts the path you are passing to it, and interpolates the specified variables associated with your project tree :

 ```javascript
 const auth   = require('${middleware}/oauth/authenticator');
 const mailer = require('${plugin}/express/mailer');
 ```

-This way we don't need to monkey patch the require function, and we only interact with the string you passes to it.
-Each variables you pass to require will be evaluated to the path associated with it.

 > Note however that this strategy does not currently support the use of [plugins](#plugins).